capacity

 Two AWS resale vehicles drew incremental obligations within two weeks, reinforcing single-provider dependency at both agencies.

-The VA obligated $486.5M on April 27 under Four Points Technology's enterprise cloud capacity contract — an AWS resale vehicle awarded August 2022 with a February 2027 end date.
+The VA obligated $486.5M on April 27 under Four Points Technology's enterprise cloud capacity vehicle — an AWS resale arrangement running on a SEWP V delivery order whose action date is August 2022 (the underlying SEWP V GWAC is older; we cite the delivery-order date because that is what USAspending exposes in the action record).
+The current period of performance ends February 2027.
 DHS's Office of Procurement Operations followed on May 11 with a $36.4M increment on the FY24 DHS Enterprise Cloud–AWS (DEC-AWS) contract, awarded to the same vendor in July 2024.

 The VA action alone is the second-largest single obligation of the week.
 Both vehicles route through Four Points as the contracting intermediary, with AWS as the underlying compute provider — a structure that obscures hyperscaler concentration in federal cloud spending data while preserving small-business credit on the prime contract.
 For investors tracking AWS public-sector revenue, the VA increment plus DHS top-up implies a run-rate consistent with continued single-vendor lock at both agencies through at least early 2027.